+93. - (1) Upon the introduction of a Supply Bill, a Supplementary Supply Bill or a Final Supply Bill as required by $law^{(27)}$, the procedure upon the Bill shall be as provided in this Standing Order.

+(1A) Notwithstanding Standing Order No. 70(1) [Second Reading], the Bill may, after it has been published in the Gazette, be read a second time at any time after the proceedings in the Committee of Supply relating to the Bill have been completed.

-- 93. (1) Upon the introduction of a Supply Bill, a Supplementary Supply Bill or a Final Supply Bill as required by law(23), the procedure upon the Bill shall be as provided in this Standing Order. - (2) One day shall be allotted for the second and third readings of the Bill and the debate on the second reading shall be confined to the general principles of Government policy and administration as indicated in the Bill. - (3) When the Bill has been read a second time a motion for the third reading shall thereupon be made by the Member in charge.
-Such motion shall be decided without debate. - (4) At 7.00 p.m. on the allotted day, the Speaker shall put any questions necessary to bring the proceedings upon the Bill to a conclusion. - (5) When the printed copy of a Supply Bill or a Supplementary Supply Bill, certified by the Speaker to be a true copy of the Bill passed by Parliament, has been submitted by the Clerk to the President for his assent, the Clerk shall publish a notification in the Government Gazette of the date the Bill was so presented.
+(2) One day shall be allotted for the second and third readings of the Bill and the debate on the second reading shall be confined to the general principles of Government policy and administration as indicated in the Bill.

+(3) When the Bill has been read a second time, a motion for the third reading shall thereupon be made by the Member in charge.
+Such motion shall be decided without debate.

+(4) At 7.00 p.m. on the allotted day, the Speaker shall put any questions necessary to bring the proceedings upon the Bill to a conclusion.

+(5) When the printed copy of a Supply Bill or a Supplementary Supply Bill, certified by the Speaker to be a true copy of the Bill passed by Parliament, has been submitted by the Clerk to the President for his assent, the Clerk shall publish a notification in the Government Gazette of the date the Bill was so presented.

+(6) If the time limit for the President to signify his decision on the Bill is varied under the $law^{(21)}$, a Minister(4) shall notify the Clerk of the varied time limit before the expiry of the varied time limit.
+If the President has not signified his decision on the Bill at the end of the time limit under the $law^{(21)}$ for him to make a decision, the Clerk shall publish a notification of this in the Gazette and the Official Report.

-- (6) Where, on the expiration of thirty days after the date the Bill has been presented to the President for his assent, the Speaker has not received any signification from the President withholding his assent to the Bill, the Clerk shall publish a notification of this in the Government Gazette. - (7) If the President assents to a Supply Bill or Supplementary Supply Bill notwithstanding his opinion that the Bill is likely to draw on the reserves which were not accumulated by the Government during its current term of office and his opinion in writing is received by the Speaker, the Speaker shall - (a) if Parliament is sitting, announce the opinion of the President to Parliament; or - (b) if Parliament is not then sitting, cause the opinion of the President to be circulated to Members and to be printed in the Official Report of the next sitting day following the receipt of the President's opinion. - (8) Where the President has withheld his assent to a Supply Bill or Supplementary Supply Bill contrary to the recommendation of the Council of Presidential Advisors, the Minister responsible for finance may give notice of his intention to move a motion that Parliament overrule the decision of the President, in pursuance of the law(24), and such motion shall be decided without amendment. - (9) If the President withholds his assent to a Supply Bill or Supplementary Supply Bill and no resolution to overrule the President is passed by Parliament within thirty days of the withholding of assent, as provided by law(25) the Minister in charge of finance may give notice of his intention to move a motion that Parliament authorise expenditure during that financial year in accordance with the law(25).
+(7) If the President assents to a Supply Bill or Supplementary Supply Bill notwithstanding his opinion that the Bill is likely to draw on the reserves which were not accumulated by the Government during its current term of office and his opinion in writing is received by the Speaker, the Speaker shall -

+- (a) if Parliament is sitting, announce the opinion of the President to Parliament; or - (b) if Parliament is not then sitting, cause the opinion of the President to be circulated to Members and to be published in the Official Report of the next sitting day following the receipt of the President's opinion. - (8) [Deleted wef 8th May 2017)]

+(9) If the President withholds his assent to a Supply Bill or Supplementary Supply Bill and no resolution to overrule the President is passed by Parliament within thirty days of the withholding of assent, as provided by law(28) the Minister in charge of finance may give notice of his intention to move a motion that Parliament authorise expenditure during that financial year in accordance with the law(28).